Truly, Madly, Deeply (film): Critical response

-The film was critically successful, winning several awards including a BAFTA for best original screenplay.
-(Alan Rickman and Juliet Stevenson received Best Actor and Best Actress, and Anthony Minghella Most Promising Newcomer, from the 1991 Evening Standard British Film Awards.)
+The film was critically successful, winning several awards including a BAFTA for best original screenplay for Anthony Minghella, while Alan Rickman and Juliet Stevenson earned Best Actor and Best Actress nominations.
+Rickman, Stevenson and Minghella all won awards at the 1991 Evening Standard British Film Awards.

 It became a hit in the American arthouse circuit and Minghella subsequently was offered work by every major studio in Hollywood.
 The film's combination of serious themes with comic scenes, music and strong performances from the actors was noted by critics.
 Roger Ebert called it "a Ghost for grownups" (a common comparison because of the shared theme of lovers returning as ghosts and the concurrent releases of the films) and considered the film to reveal "some truths that are, the more you think about them, really pretty profound".

 Review aggregator Rotten Tomatoes reports a 76% approval rating based on 38 reviews.
 The website's critics consensus reads: "Largely thanks to charming performances from Alan Rickman and Juliet Stevenson, Truly Madly Deeply is an afterlife romance with infectious spirit."
 At Metacritic, the film has a weighted mean score of 72 out of 100 based on 16 reviews.

+Box office

+The film grossed $£603,000 in the United Kingdom and $1,554,742 in the United States and Canada.